albertosantini/node-nanoirc/README.markdown

 Todo
 ====

-- Add auto completion for a user in a channel.
+- Add auto completion for a user in a channel: at the moment it is loaded a list of users, but nick/join/part events are not handled.

 Installation